 Taking notes with pen & paper has its limitations.
 That’s why we recommend using a word processor, text editor, or outlining software for your hierarchical notes.

-Alternatively, open our demo page in a new tab and play with the test project.
+Alternatively, your can open our demo page in a new tab and play with the test project.

-Most of us take notes in a linear way.
+Most people take notes in a linear way.
 We simply throw ideas on the page, without paying too much attention to individual elements.
 Chances are your notes look like this. 👇

-In hierarchical note-taking, however, the way information is visually organized on the page reflects the hierarchy of the content itself.
+In hierarchical note-taking the way information is visually organized on the page reflects the hierarchy of the content itself.
 A quick reminder: the most important (parent) elements are placed on the left and lower-level elements (children) are indented and moved to the right.

 Here’s the same set of notes but formatted as an outline. 👇

-Indentation helps increase the granularity of notes simply by modifying the spatial distribution of text on the page.
-The farther to the right, the more detailed the notes become.
+Indentation helps increase the granularity of a note by modifying the spatial distribution of text on the page.
+The farther paragraphs move to the right, the more detailed the notes become.

 The overarching purpose of hierarchical note-taking is to highlight the connections between individual elements within a system.
 But you don’t always need a bird’s-eye view of your notes.

-Folding/unfolding lets you filter out elements of an outline and hide levels you don’t need at the moment.
-For instance, you may want to fold elements to learn in a sequential way, unfolding or “expanding” more detailed sections as you go deeper down the rabbit hole.
+Folding and unfolding your notes allows you to filter out elements of an outline and hide the levels you don’t need at the moment.
+For instance, you may want to fold elements to learn in a sequential way, unfolding more detailed sections as you go deeper down the rabbit hole.

 The ability to “collapse” levels of a hierarchy/outline helps organize bulky notes with many dependencies.
 You can’t do that with pen and paper.

 A piece of information is worthless without context.
-Cross-linking lets you mesh information and “attach” new notes to an existing body of knowledge.
+The solution?
+You can cross-link notes to mesh information and “attach” new insights to an existing body of knowledge.

-One of the best examples of cross-linking (although in an analog form) is the Zettelkasten.
+One of the best examples of cross-linking (although in an analog form) is the Zettelkasten method.
 A brainchild of German sociologist Niklas Luhmann, the Zettelkasten uses physical index cards indexed and connected together with unique IDs.

 Zettelkasten schematic by David B(2)

 The good news is you don’t have to scribble your notes on stickies.
-Modern outlining software lets you cross-link notes much more effectively (we’ll get to that in a moment).
+Modern outlining software (wink, wink Taskade) will let you cross-link notes much more effectively (we’ll get to that in a bit).